Bael (Wood Apple) Fruit: Benefits, Uses, Nutrition, and Side Effects

 Research suggests that a combination product containing bael fruit and Boswellia gum may help improve breathing in people with asthma, though the exact contribution of bael fruit is unclear.

-10. Bael Fruit Benefits In Thyroid Regulation
+10. Thyroid Regulation

 Bael fruit may help reduce elevated levels of thyroid hormones in the serum, potentially aiding in the management of thyroid disorders.

-How to Use Bael Fruit?
+Ways to Use Bael Fruit

 1. Fruit Squash: Bael fruit squash can be prepared by blending the pulp with water, sugar, and lemon juice, then straining it to create a refreshing drink.